AhmedElsherbini/Align2XL/README.md

 ## Installation

-Make sure that you have python 3.7 or above and all the dependacies (Biopython, matplotlib, pandas , numpy , difflib, re , collections )
+Make sure that you have python 3.7 or > and all the dependacies (Biopython, matplotlib, pandas , numpy , difflib, re , collections )

 The tool was written to be used on Linux command line or any python IDE !